Bomchoo/Arvanis-Wiki/docs/FAQs/Traveling.md

 ## Doranth Central Train Station

+!!! question "Did you know?"

       Doranth Central Train Station, commonly referred to as Doranth Central, is a bustling nexus of activity.
 As one of the largest and most sophisticated train hubs in the region, it serves as a critical artery for commerce, tourism, and daily commuting.

 ### Overview of Doranth Central